-Vegas sits in the rain shadow of the Spring Mountains and these shield the Valley from the moist air of the Pacific coast.
+Vegas sits in the rain shadow of the Spring Mountains and this shields the Valley from the moist air of the Pacific coast.
 Most moisture is thrust up by the range and falls on the high ground.
 However, when a lot of moisture hits the mountains some of it spills over and falls in the valley.
 In August, this rain tends to be very heavy when it does fall.

 Large black rain-filled clouds spill out from the mountain range and dump down on the strip.
 These storms are usually very brief, but put down a lot of rain in a short time.
 They are also sporadic and rare.
 Some years no rain falls during August at all others see only one or two days where rain dampens the strip.
 In rare years the count can be as high as 5 or 6 but these are the outliers.
 On the whole, expect an almost completely dry trip!